pyWorkTime/WorkTime/README.md

 The excel file will include one entry each time the start/stop buttons are cycled.
 Remarks or comments are optional.
 The Remark button will always edit the latest entry.

+If you want to delete all data, simply delete the associated .parquet file for that project group.

 <!-- _For more examples, please refer to the [Documentation](https://example.com)_ -->